Old English: Morphology

 Adjectives agree with nouns in case, gender, and number, and can be either strong or weak.
 Pronouns and sometimes participles agree in case, gender, and number.
-First-person and second-person personal pronouns occasionally distinguish dual-number forms.
-The definite article sē and its inflections serve as a definite article ("the"), a demonstrative adjective ("that"), and demonstrative pronoun.
+First-person and second-person pronouns occasionally distinguish dual-number forms.
+The definite article sē and its inflections serve as a definite article (the), a demonstrative adjective (that), and demonstrative pronoun.
 Other demonstratives are þēs ("this"), and ġeon ("that over there").
 These words inflect for case, gender, and number.
 Adjectives have both strong and weak sets of endings, weak ones being used when a definite or possessive determiner is also present.

 Verbs conjugate for three persons: first, second, and third; two numbers: singular, plural; two tenses: present, and past; three moods: indicative, subjunctive, and imperative; and are strong (exhibiting ablaut) or weak (exhibiting a dental suffix).
 Verbs have two infinitive forms: bare and bound; and two participles: present and past.
 The subjunctive has past and present forms.
 Finite verbs agree with subjects in person and number.
 The future tense, passive voice, and other aspects are formed with compounds.
 Adpositions are mostly before but are often after their object.
 If the object of an adposition is marked in the dative case, an adposition may conceivably be located anywhere in the sentence.